Counting connected hypergraphs via the probabilistic method: Discrete duality

 and

-with the error terms uniform over all $s\in \range$ and $\cP\subset\cH_s$. \end{lemma} The most natural case here is to take $\cP=\cH_s$, in which case we are simply conditioning on the event $L_1=s$.
+as $n\to\infty$, with the error terms uniform over all $s\in \range$ and $\cP\subset\cH_s$. \end{lemma} The most natural case here is $\cP=\cH_s$, in which case we are simply conditioning on the event $L_1=s$.
 Often we shall take $\cP$ to be the set of hypergraphs with $s$ vertices and nullity $t$; then we are conditioning on the event $\{L_1=s, N_1=t\}$.

+\begin{proof} Although we have emphasized the uniformity of the error terms for clarity, this uniformity is automatic, considering the worst-case choice of $s=s(n)$ and $\cP=\cP(n)$.